 Individuals and couples are confronted in the second retirement phase by tactical questions: “Now that we are fully ‘retired,’ should we buy a new car for both transportation and personal reward?
 Should we stay in our hometown or move somewhere warmer?
 Will life be easier if we downsize?
 Can we afford our current lifestyle for the long term?”

 Retirees in the second retirement phase are drawing a greater share of their income from different sources.
-Social Security (92%), a pension (53%), and an IRA/Roth IRA (50%) are the top three sources pre-retirees expect to live off of during retirement.7 They’re therefore living on a more or less fixed income.
+Social Security-only (40%), a pension and Social Security (15%), and defined contribution and Social Security (15%) are the top three income sources.7 They’re therefore living on a more or less fixed income.

-Financial decisions, such as whether assets from savings should be converted to annuities, whether investing in insurance is worthwhile, and so forth, become time sensitive, as does the need to create an estate plan.
+Financial decisions, such as whether assets from savings should be converted to annuities, whether insurance is worthwhile, and so forth, become time sensitive, as does the need to create an estate plan.

 Downsize or Upsize?6